Apart from Love

 And beside me, My Queen!

 Even I could not have planned it better.
-Who said dreams can never be true – I was living a dream I had never dreamt of.
+Who would have believed dreams could manifest themselves in such a tangible reality?
+I was, indeed, living a dream I had never dreamt.

 And then the irony struck (as usual) in the form of an old witch (Yes, even dreams do have vamps!).
-No offense, but I didn’t even get some time to strike a conversation.
-An old lady requested the pretty girl to exchange their seats since she couldn’t climb up.
+No offence, but I didn’t even have time to strike a conversation with the girl.
+An elderly lady requested this pretty girl to exchange their seats since she couldn’t climb up.
 And my queen wholeheartedly agreed to the request, without even thinking about me.
 (Oh ya…why will she?
 And why should she?)

-This old lady smiled at me and I returned the favor by giving her the famous fake smile.
-This girl then stood up, took her luggage, smiled (the same famous fake one!) and vanished into thin air, just like in the dream.
+This old lady smiled at me and I returned the favour by giving her the famous fake smile.
+The girl then stood up, took her luggage, smiled (the same famous fake one!) and vanished into thin air, just like in the dream.
 (My bad – Who said dreams, come true?)

 And then suddenly I felt nothing.
 That is when I saw her (the other girl and the main character of this story!), sitting right opposite to me.
-She had tucked herself away in a corner, invisible to the crowd, reading “I too had a love story” (Maybe she was being sarcastic to my happenings!).
+She had tucked herself away in a corner, invisible to the crowd, her attention absorbed by the pages of “I too had a love story” (Maybe she was being sarcastic to my happenings!).
 She was cute and in a way beautiful, beautiful not like the girls in the movies.
 Nor like the girl I liked a few minutes back.
-She was beautiful for what she was deep down in her soul.
+I thought hers was the beauty of the soul, hidden from the world's gaze.
 Maybe, the best kind of beauty is the kind that is mostly ignored.

-When I saw her she was staring outside continuously, maybe a lover of nature.
+When I saw her, she was staring outside continuously, maybe a lover of nature.
 Anyways I didn’t want to know about this girl (this time I was not lying to myself!).
-Later in the journey, she tried to be friendly with me, but I chose to ignore her.
-If not for the episode at the beginning of the journey, I would have fallen for this girl by now.
-And it is one of those moments again…when books are your only friends and music, your only saviour.
+Throughout our journey, she attempted to extend an olive branch of friendship, but I shielded myself from her advances.
+Had it not been for the earlier encounter, I might have fallen for her by now.
+And it was one of those moments again…when books were your only friends and music, your only saviour.

-I was looking at the window pane, not at the marvel of the world outside – but at the reflection of my world inside (read it as my crush, for now!).
+Gazing through the window pane, I fixated not on the marvels of the world outside – but at the reflection of my world inside (read it as my crush, for now!).
 Yes – I am talking about this guy who was sitting in the seat (#24) opposite to me.

 When he smiled, I felt like he was speaking to my heart, but the only problem was that I was unable to understand the language.

-I tried to strike a conversation, but couldn’t.
+I tried to strike up a conversation, but couldn’t.
 Because most of the time his earphones were plugged in, giving me no chance to talk.
-Or he was busy reading some book.
+Or he was busy reading some books.

-I utilized the opportunity to get near him in the name of kindness.
-I asked the old lady sitting beside him to sleep in my berth as she was too tired (and so I could sit beside him!).
+I utilised the opportunity to get near him in the name of kindness.
+I proposed to the elderly lady seated beside him to sleep in my berth as she was too tired (and so I could sit beside him!).

 I was sure he was not committed since he was never on the phone from the start of our journey.